swiftlang/swift-evolution/proposals/0452-integer-generic-parameters.md

 generic parameters, like `Vector[count]<Element>`.
 This would avoid the need for disambiguation if an arbitrary expression can be used as a `count` in the future.

+### Behavior of static properties corresponding to generic parameters

+In response to the first round of review, we added static properties corresponding to the integer generic parameters of types, based on feedback that, in many if not most cases, the values of the generic parameters would end up being redeclared as static parameters, and the existence and names of the generic parameters are already essentially part of its public API, since usage of the type must be able to provide arguments to the parameters, and extensions can refer to the parameters by their names.

+One good argument against doing this is that we don't already do anything analogous for type generic parameters, such as presenting them as a typealias member of the type.
+We think that it would be beneficial to do so, however, and in discussion with the LSG, there were attempts to make this happen in the past, but they ran into source compatibility issues.
+If there is a chance to take a source break that enables this functionality for type generic parameters, the LSG thinks it is worth considering.
+With integer generic parameters, we have the opportunity to do the right thing out of the gate, and we would have similar source-breaking considerations to do it later, so we believe it is better to do the right thing up front.

 ## Acknowledgments